semioverse/play/README.md

 Oxels are **Organizational Elements**.
 The name originates from the experimental organizations collective **[Xorg](https://xorg.how)** 🚀🧑‍🔬.
 While this repository only represents one branch of what Oxels can be, framing it in this way has been conducive to creative thinking 💡🎨.

 In the context of this program, Oxels are a transformative data structure that revolutionizes the way we compose, weave, program, and interpret networks of associations.
-An Oxel is not just a node; it's a perspective, a point of view within a semio-dimensional associative/relational graph.
+An Oxel is not just a node; it's a perspective, a reference-frame, a point of view within a semio-dimensional associative/relational graph.
 It can hold any data type, even other Oxels, enabling intricate and dynamic interconnections.

-Oxels come alive with their metaphoric capabilities allowing us to make metaphorical jumps across seemingly disparate concepts.
-When navigating a network, Oxels can trace the metaphoric pathways that bind them.
-This mirrors human cognition, turning Oxels into a playground for computational creativity.
 Oxels are both a vessel to navigate the semioverse, as well as that which makes up its structure 🚢🧩🌐.

-Oxels are more than a data structure.
-They're a semiotic game element, a tool for modeling and navigating interconnected and unfolding concepts and relationships.
 Whether you're crafting a game, exploring a social network, or constructing a semio-dimensional grammar, the Oxel is your key 🔑 to unlocking new depths of understanding and connection.
 Oxels effectively allow us to move beyond the linearity of the literary form itself!
 Welcome to the Semioverse, where Oxels are the language and the landscape!

-*With Play! everything is a form/shape traced in reference graphs, where nodes are sets of directed associations between references to other nodes.
-In such a graph an interpreter itself has a form/shape.*

-*In this system the act of navigation allows an interpreter to trace a form and interpret its own association rules as pattern matching for traced-forms and subsequent operations to perform such as navigation, tracing, shifting, transforming, and reshaping.*
+## Interpretors - An Overview

-At its heart, a Map in JavaScript serves as a collection of key-value pairs where the key and value can be any value, including references to other Maps.
+At its heart, a Map in JavaScript serves as a mutable collection of key-value pairs where the key and value can be any value, including references to other Maps.

 Oxels (as extensions of the javascript Map class) can be thought of as sets of directed associations (entries) between keys and values.
-Where keys and values tend to be references to other Oxels, this is the case recursively.
+Where keys and values tend to be references to other Oxels, this can be the case recursively and potentially cyclically.
 Essentially Oxels are sets of associations between references to other sets of associations.

-Each node (Oxel) isn't just a singular entity but a meta-set of associations.
-It's like each city (node) on a map (graph) isn't just a point but has its own internal map (graph).

-**Navigation as Interpretation:**

-By navigating the graph, the interpreter isn't just passively observing.
-It is actively interpreting, tracing the forms, and drawing meanings from the patterns it identifies.
-It's similar to how humans understand and give meaning to abstract concepts by finding patterns and connecting them with prior knowledge.

-**Dynamic Operations:**

-As the interpreter navigates, traces, matches, and recognizes, it can perform various operations:

-* **Navigation** : Moving along the graph, from one node to another.
-* **Tracing** : Recognizing patterns and familiarities in forms.
-* **Shifting** : Perhaps adjusting its own internal reference state or changing the perspective from which it views a node or form.
-* **Transforming** : Actively changing or influencing the form of a node, or even its own form.
-* **Reshaping** : Rearranging or altering the reference links of a node to create a new form or pattern.

-**Recursive Interpretation:**
+Interpretors (as extensions of the Oxel class) are also forms/shapes/patterns of sets of directed associations between reference to other Oxels.
+Interpretors can then be understood as having different forms of interpretation, or different interpretation patterns.

+*Generally speaking, in order to interpret, an interpreter traces a pattern, pattern-matches it against its own keys, and recursively interprets its own associated values as operations to perform such as navigation, tracing, shifting, and rewriting.*

-Interpreters are themselves nodes/forms in the reference graph.
-It's possible for an interpreter to encounter another interpreter, or even to interpret itself, leading to recursive or introspective processes.
+Since Interpreters are themselves nodes/forms in reference graphs, it's possible for an interpreter to encounter other interpreters, or even to interpret itself, leading to recursive, and introspective processes.

 ---